MarkoSokser/Inform7-Jigsaw-game/story.md

 Chapter 42 - Solo Scenario Unlocking Device

-Unlocking jaw device with is an action applying to two things.
-Understand "unlock device with [something]" or "unlock jaw breaker with [something]" or "use [something] on device" or "unlock [something] with [something]" as unlocking jaw device with.

-Check unlocking jaw device with:
+Instead of unlocking the jaw breaker device with something:
-	if the player is not in the Jaw Breaker Chamber: say "There's no device here." instead;
+	if the player is not in the Jaw Breaker Chamber: say "There's no device here.";
-	if Jaw-device-worn is false:
+	otherwise if Jaw-device-worn is false:
-		say "You're not wearing the device." instead;
+		say "You're not wearing the device.";
-	if the second noun is not the jaw key: say "That won't unlock the device." instead;
+	otherwise if the second noun is not the jaw key: say "That won't unlock the device.";
-	if the jaw key is not carried by the player: say "You don't have the key." instead.
+	otherwise if the jaw key is not carried by the player: say "You don't have the key.";

-Carry out unlocking jaw device with:
+	otherwise:
 		say "With trembling hands, you insert the key into the lock mechanism on the side of the device.

 CLICK!

 The locks release.
 The jaw breaker lifts away from your head.

 You're free.";
-	play the sound of WoundClose;
 		now Jaw-device-worn is false;
 		say "

 You stand up from the chair, breathing heavily.
 You survived.

 The exit door unlocks with a heavy CLUNK.";
 		now the jaw breaker door is unlocked;
 		now the jaw breaker door is open.

+Unlocking jaw device with is an action applying to two things.
+Understand "unlock device with [something]" or "unlock jaw breaker with [something]" or "use [something] on device" or "use [something] on jaw breaker" or "insert [something] into device" or "use key on device" as unlocking jaw device with.

+Does the player mean unlocking jaw device with the jaw key: it is very likely.